-If you decide to put an infant seat in any other seating position, you must use a locking clip on the car's lap/shoulder belt (see page 24).
+If you decide to put an infant seat in any other seating position, make sure the infant seat is held securely by the locking mechanism of the lap/shoulder belt (see page 24).

 We strongly recommend that you do not put an infant seat in the front passenger's seat.
 If the airbag inflates, it can hit the infant seat with great force.
 The infant seat can be dislodged or struck with enough force to cause very serious injury to the infant.